Skip to main content

 The PatentsView team is constantly adding new patent data, improving functionality, and fixing bugs and errors.
 For instance, PatentsView recently released data through September 30, 2023, and is working on a new data release in March.

-Earlier this year, the team implemented a new gender attribution algorithm, and updated the location standardization process.
+Earlier this year, the team updated the location standardization process.
 Visit the release notes page for a full list of updates and improvements over time.

 We Want to Hear from You